ganehag/open-modbusgateway/README.md

 It is written in C and uses the [libmodbus](https://libmodbus.org/) library.
 It also depends on the [libmosquitto](https://mosquitto.org/) library for MQTT communication.

-This software used to be a drop in replacement for the Teltonika Modbus Gateway software, but it has since been rewritten and is no longer compatible.
-It comes with a new configuration file format and supports a lot more features.
+This software used to be a drop-in replacement for the Teltonika Modbus Gateway software, but it has since been rewritten and is no longer compatible.

-> **NOTE:** This software is in no way affiliated with Teltonika.
+> **NOTE:** This software is not affiliated with Teltonika, and I've not seen a single line of Teltonika code.

 # Background

 The Teltonika RUT's `modbusgateway` software is a crucial component of the product offering at my company.

-Despite the original software having limitations, such as not being able to read from discrete inputs or write or read coils, I was determined to find a solution.
-However, due to our limited resources and time, replacing the software entirely was not an option.

-I took matters into my own hands and, in my spare time, created an open-source version that addresses these limitations and is specifically tailored to our needs.
+I don't know why Teltonika developed it in the first place, the requirements, or the design decisions behind it.
+All I know is that it doesn't (at the time of writing) support all typical Modbus functions.
+I raised this problem with them in February 2021, but it is still unresolved.

+Instead of waiting for a fix, I created my own software to fill the gap.

+# Benefits over the original software

+At first, it was nothing more than a drop-in replacement for the original software, with support for the missing Modbus functions.
+However, with time I realised that some security layer was required to prevent unwanted commands to Modbus slaves.
+Along with that came the need for a rules engine to filter out unwanted requests.
+While I was at it, I also added support for TLS so that the software no longer needs to rely on a separate MQTT broker.

+* Supports all Modbus functions
+* Is open source
+* Supports TLS without the need for a separate MQTT broker
+* Rules engine for advanced filtering of requests

 # Protocol